-Whether she’s going viral for doing the robot while strapped to a breast pump or sharing photos of her and her 19-month-old daughter Ayv, cook and TV personality Eden Grinshpan Nivron is definitely not one to keep up glossy appearances of motherhood.
+Whether she’s going viral for doing the robot while strapped to a breast pump or sharing photos of her and her almost-2-year-old daughter Ayv, chef, food blogger, and TV personality (you can catch her North of the border on “Top Chef Canada”) Eden Grinshpan is definitely not one to keep up glossy appearances of motherhood.
 It’s clear from her unabashedly silly posts that she has found a happy medium between herself as a person and as a mom.

-These travels, as well as Grinsphan’s own Israeli roots, are what inspired her recently opened restaurant, Dez, a fast-casual Middle Eastern eatery based in the heart of Nolita.
-Co-founded with Samantha Wasser, founder of NYC vegan restaurant by CHLOE., Dez’s contemporary and tasty meals are ideal for everyday dining.
+These travels, as well as Grinsphan’s own Israeli roots, are what inspired her the vibe for her restaurant, DEZ (short for “desert”), a fast-casual Middle Eastern eatery located in the heart of Nolita.
+Co-founded with Samantha Wasser, (who is known in the food world for the NYC vegan restaurant by CHLOE) DEZ’s fresh and tasty meals are ideal for everyday dining with a twist.

 As we caught up over the phone, there was a small cry in the background.
 Grinshpan laughs.
 “She’s here,” she says, referencing her young daughter.
 “She was supposed to go down an hour ago, but guess what?
 She’s watching ‘Peppa Pig!’”
 Whether she’s sharing candid photos of her breastfeeding in the back of a car (#NormalizeBreastFeeding), or her hilarious take on the traditional maternity shoot (a tower of gourmet doughnuts were involved), Grinshpan is definitely honest about the realities of being a parent.

 “Yeah, [my husband and I] get flustered sometimes, but in the end, we just laugh about it because it’s just so ridiculous,” she says.
 “The things we get flustered about in the grand scheme of things, they’re nothing.”

 To learn more about Eden Grinshpan, visit edeneats.com!